 How to harvest peas

 When to pick peas will depend on what you want from them and the variety you have planted.
 Some prefer to eat the whole pod before the peas are substantially developed.
 Some only want to harvest for the peas inside.
 Either way, you should harvest the peas daily to catch them at their prime and to encourage vines to keep producing.
 Be sure to look at the vines from different angles – pods camouflage among the leaves quite easily.
 Gently reach inside vines so as not to disturb the tendrils.
-Hold the stem at the top of the pea pod with one hand and with the other snap the pod sideways to remove, or use scissors.
+Hold the stem at the top of the pea pod with one hand and with the other snap the pod sideways to remove, or use scissors to cut.

 What if I don’t have room to grow peas in a row?